amandoabreu/amandoabreu.github.io/_posts/2022-30-03-you-already-have-an-audience-capture-it-by-using-the-bellwether-effect.md

 ## You have an audience.

-I have 700+ followers on medium, 600+ on instagram, 900+ friends on fb, and I'm active in some reddit communities such as /r/portugal.
+I have 700+ followers on medium, 600+ on instagram, 900+ friends on fb, 2000+ connections on linkedin, and I'm active in some reddit communities such as /r/portugal.

 You may not have the medium or IG followers, but you have friends on facebook FOR SURE, no?